koptelovmax/gaussianprocess/track.md

 - Try to use GPU to speed up optimization
 - Try to perform optimization with signle kernel (not a combination), check time
 - Perform longer optimization

+## 27.06.16
+### What has done
+- Finishing the presentation
+- Training the presentation in front of classmates
+- Performing one experiment

+### Why
+- I must present my work

+### What has learned
+- Optimization is faster using just one kernel and the quality of result looks the same

+### What next
+- Try to use GPU to speed up optimization
+- Perform longer optimization